zkstewart/psQTL/README.md

 The program will tell you that some values have been stored in various *caches* - these *caches* are what psQTL uses to remember where your file are located and what options you've specified.

 With the initialisation done, we're ready to **call** variants now.
 The program will remember where your metadata and BAM files are located, but you will also need to let psQTL know where the genome FASTA file is located; this should be the exact same file as you used when mapping reads.
-Lastly, we need to provide some information on how we want to filter our variants in terms of their **qual**ity scores and in terms of how many samples within a bulk are **missing** genotype calls.
+Lastly, we need to provide some information on how we want to filter our variants in terms of their **qual**ity scores.
 Our genome file will be called `/location/of/genome.fasta`.
-We'll use the recommended values of `30` and `0.25` for quality scores and missing data, respectively, and we'll also use `12` **threads** to speed things along.
+We'll use the recommended value of `30` for quality scores and we'll also use `12` **threads** to speed things along.

-`python /location/of/psQTL_prep.py call -d psqtl_analysis -f /location/of/genome.fasta --qual 30 --missing 0.25 --threads 12`
+`python /location/of/psQTL_prep.py call -d psqtl_analysis -f /location/of/genome.fasta --qual 30 --threads 12`

 We should expect this process to take a while.
 If we're interested in predicting genomic deletions to see if they appear to be QTLs as well, we can use the **depth** functionality of psQTL to do that.
 We'll indicate the same genome FASTA file as before, and let psQTL know what window size we want to predict deletions in.